gaseri/website/docs/en/blog/posts/2022-11-01-publishing-material-for-mkdocs-website-to-github-pages-using-custom-actions-workflow.md

         allow-non-breakable-inline-mappings: true
     ```

-- for Markdown files, [markdownlint](https://github.com/DavidAnson/markdownlint) configuration is in the `.markdownlint.yaml`.
+- for Markdown files, [markdownlint](https://github.com/DavidAnson/markdownlint) configuration is in the `.markdownlint.json` file.
 It should also reside in the root of the repository and contain the following:

     ``` json
     {